lineality/Online_Voting_Using_One_Time_Pads/README.md

 -
 -

+## categories of CS operations involved in coordinated decision making
+- are there any undefined-behavior or non-analytic components that are unavoidable?

 ## adversarial and stochastic
 - adversarial and stochastic inputs to automated coordinated decision making (indeterminate incompetence and malice